have asked where has CAT (Christadelphian Advancement Trust) came

 that has a readership who can’t pay for their copies!
 And

-so we have to find funds for printing and mailing the 3,000 copies
+so we have to find funds for printing and mailing the few thousand copies

-of the magazine which we send into the mission field every two months.
+of the magazine which we send into the mission field every issue.

 also acts as a conduit for the brotherhood’s donations to

-be used for various specific projects.
-One recent example has been
+be used for various specific welfare projects.
+One example has been

 our invitation of the sponsorship of the books Where There Is No